Release notes for Microsoft Intune

 Issue: The Microsoft App Wrapping Tool for Android does not have built-in functionality for uninstalling the tool.

 Workaround: Browse to the location where you installed the tool, and delete the directory.
 The default installation location is: C:\Program Files (x86)\Microsoft Intune Mobile Application Management\Android\App Wrapping Tool.
-For more information about the app wrapping tool, see Prepare Android apps for management with App Wrapping Tool.
+For more about the app wrapping tool, see Prepare Android apps for management with App Wrapping Tool.

 Remote assistance is not available on computers that run Windows 8 or Windows 8.1